Nickel5-Inc/Nextplace/nextplace/miner/README.md

 Home photos can be acquired for each listed home.
 Combining a Vision model with a traditional moddel can be very powerful.
 Photos of each home can expand the models understanding of each property.

 To begin, you need a [Redfin API](https://rapidapi.com/ntd119/api/redfin-com-data) key to run this validator.
 Select the ULTRA subscription at $35 per month.
-You must store your API key in a `.env` file at the root of this repository, in a field called `RAPIDAPI_KEY`.
+You must store your API key in a `miner.env` file at the root of this repository, in a field called `RAPIDAPI_KEY`.
 - EX `miner.env`
 - ```RAPIDAPI_KEY="your-api-key"```